rfo909/CFT/doc/Doc.md

 $ /x!
 ```

-Note: this only applies to single-line scripts.
+Note: this only applies to single-line functions.

 ## Macros